 Ellie – Last of Us

-Ellie is a 14-year old girl that grew up in a world in turmoil.
+Ellie is a 14-year-old girl that grew up in a world in turmoil.
 Growing up in a military camp, she knows very little outside of Boston.
-She’s obsessed with pop culture, such as CDs and comics.
-Throughout the game she comes across situations that no 14-year old should be and you really end up fearing for her.
+She’s obsessed with pop cultures, such as CDs and comics.
+Throughout the game she comes across situations that no 14-year-old should be and you really end up fearing for her.
 This is definitely one game that will have furthers clutching their controllers.

 Alma Wade – F.E.A.R

 A little girl born with incredible psychic abilities, Alma was experimented upon and put in great danger.
 She’s the exact type of girl that should be in one of the best rehab centers, not exploited like this.
 This is what forms most of the scares in the F.E.A.R series and we’re sure parents playing this would never want their child to go through the same sort of ordeal.

 The Red/White Queen – Computer in Resident Evil

 The computers in Resident Evil were a sight to behold.
 With their impish and girlish nature, there’s something very unnerving about them both.
 Somehow, they’re that little bit extra creepy as little girls.
 I guess it’s true what they say – even grown men are scared of little girls.

 Clementine – The Walking Dead